For urgent consular assistance call

 Standards of dress and behaviour are conservative in Solomon Islands.

-Avoid public displays of affection and swearing as these may offend locals.
+Avoid public displays of affection and swearing, as these may offend locals.

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 If you don’t provide this evidence, you may be requested to report for an examination by medical authorities.
 Bring your official vaccination record with you.

-Solomon Islands like many other countries won’t let you enter unless your passport is valid for 6 months after you plan to leave that country.
+Solomon Islands, like many other countries, won’t let you enter unless your passport is valid for 6 months after you plan to leave that country.
 It can apply even if you’re just transiting or stopping over.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.

-You can end up stranded if your passport is not valid for more than 6 months.
+You can end up stranded if your passport isn't valid for more than 6 months.

 The Australian Government does not set these rules.
-Check your passport’s expiry date before you travel.
-If you’re not sure it’ll be valid for long enough, consider getting a new passport.
+Check your passport's expiry date before you travel.
+Get a new passport if you're not sure it'll be valid for long enough.

 Your passport is a valuable document.
 It's attractive to people who may try to use your identity to commit crimes.